gaogehan/gaogehan.github.io/_pages/about.md

  Currently, my research topic is 3D vision, with a particular focus on ***3D human motion generation, and diffusion-based model***.
 Previously, I focused on low-level vision, e.g., object detection/segmentation and computer vision in agriculture.

  I am excited to apply for ***2024 Fall PhD*** programs.
 If you are interested in discussing opportunities or have any questions, please feel free to email me.
 I genuinely appreciate your consideration and look forward to connecting with you.

+> "Explore the unknown and turn possibilities into realities."

 # 🔥 News